yeonhwanp/CFG-XR-Project/README.md

 # MIT-CSAIL CFG: XR Project

-Bring robots to life in a mixed reality enviornment using gestures!
+Bring virtual robots to life in a mixed reality enviornment using gestures!

 ## Features
 - Record natural gestures with the LeapMotion's sensors to create robot links and joints in a mixed reality space.